TEACHING PHILOSOPHY AND CURRICULUM

 - All learning is seasonal and nature-based, and connected to the children’s daily outdoor discoveries.
 We incorporate best practices in Early Childhood Education with a holistic approach including Emilio Reggio, Waldorf, and other inspired teaching philosophies.

-- School Year: September through May with Thanksgiving, Christmas, Spring Break, and other holidays aligned with the Hamilton County School Calendar
+- School Year: August through May with Fall, Thanksgiving, Winter, Spring Break, and other holidays aligned with the Hamilton County School Calendar

 - 10% tuition discount for each additional child from the same family

-- Before and after school care available for an additional fee
+- After school care available for an additional fee

 - Tuition may be paid monthly, or the total year’s tuition may be paid in advance.
 Monthly payments are due the first of each month, with the first months’ amount paid in advance.
 A non-refundable deposit of $100 will be due with enrollment (see details in the enrollment process.)